cheadrian/termux-chroot-proot-wine-box86_64/README.md

 - [Hardware_Acceleration_Resources.md](Hardware_Acceleration_Resources.md): This file contains a list of resources for hardware acceleration on Termux proot / chroot.
 It includes a basic collection of information that will help you to get your GPU running.

+- [Setup_Steam.md](Setup_Steam.md): Provides detail and hints about how you can run Steam using the environment set up as above.

 Each markdown file includes detailed instructions and resources for setting up and using the respective tool or technology.
 Feel free to explore and use these files as a guide for enhancing your Android device with new capabilities.